Coke's quarterly revenue and volumes fall but still beat expectations

 Coke hiked prices 10% in the July-September period.
 The company said that was partly due to hyperinflation in markets like Argentina.
 Coke has raised prices every quarter since the end of 2020.

-But those higher prices could be hurting demand.
+But those higher prices are hurting demand.
 Coke said its unit case volumes fell 1% for the quarter.
 Demand for Coca-Cola Zero Sugar was up 11% but sales of juice, dairy, water, sports drinks and coffee were down.

+“There’s clearly parts of the consumer landscape where there’s pressure on disposable income,” Coca-Cola Chairman and CEO James Quincey said during a conference call with investors.

+Quincey said Coke is focused on making drinks more affordable by offering smaller pack sizes and, in some markets, refillable bottles.
+But prices are also rising due to growing sales of premium beverages like Fairlife milk and Topo Chico sparkling water.

+Quincey said it doesn't appear that the E. coli outbreak at McDonald's announced late Tuesday will have a big impact on Coke's business, since it seems to be confined to a limited number of states.
+But he said McDonald's is a big partner and Coke will help with the situation in any way it can.

+“Our hearts go out to the people who’ve been affected by the contamination,” Quincey said.

-In North America, unit case volumes were flat.
+In North America, unit case volumes were flat in the third quarter.
 Growth for brands like Fairlife milk and trademark Coca-Cola was offset by lower sales of water and sports drinks.
 Volumes were also flat in Latin America.
 Sales volumes fell 2% in both Asia and in Coke's Europe, Middle East and Africa segment.